Scope Proposal & Explainer

 aside#sidebar p { color: red; }

 This is a major departure from both the original scope specification and Shadow-DOM encapsulation context, which override specificity.
-That is useful in certain cases, but many authors desire a lighter-touch scope – allowing global styles to easily flow through scoped components, while preventing scoped styles from leaking out.

-I discuss this in more detail below.
+We discuss this in more detail below.

 Key scenarios